Where can I access a copy of the Silver Guide?

 When does the scheduling process begin?

-At the end of the first semester and midway through the second semester, teachers make course recommendations for the next school year in the core areas: Math, English, Social Studies, Science, Foreign Language, and Special Education.
+At the end of the first semester and midway through the second semester, teachers make course recommendations for the next school year in the core areas: Math, English, Social Studies, Science, World Language, and Special Education.